https://aachoovooprivateeye2024.blogspot.com/2024/07/aachoo-voo-private-eye-episode-five.html

 You’ve been talking in your sleep for about an hour.
 Some

-mighty interesting stuff too, might add.
+mighty interesting stuff too, I might add.
 What’s a Bilbo?” he

 ended with a whisper.